TSX: LUC) (BSE: LUC) (Nasdaq Stockholm: LUC)

 President and Chief Executive Officer

-Lucara is a leading independent producer of large exceptional quality Type IIa diamonds from its 100% owned Karowe Mine in Botswana .
+Lucara is a leading independent producer of large exceptional quality Type IIa diamonds from its 100% owned Karowe Diamond Mine in Botswana .
 The Karowe Mine has been in production since 2012 and is the focus of the Company's operations and development activities.
-Clara Diamond Solutions Limited Partnership ("Clara"), a wholly-owned subsidiary of Lucara, has developed a secure, digital sales platform that uses proprietary analytics together with cloud and blockchain technologies to modernize the existing diamond supply chain and ensure diamond provenance from mine to finger.
-The Company has an experienced board and management team with extensive diamond development and operations expertise.
-The Company operates transparently and in accordance with international best practices in the areas of sustainability, health and safety, environment and community relations.
+Clara Diamond Solutions Limited Partnership ("Clara"), a wholly-owned subsidiary of Lucara, has developed a secure, digital sales platform that uses proprietary analytics together with cloud and blockchain technologies to modernize the existing diamond supply chain, driving efficiencies, unlocking value and ensuring diamond provenance from mine to finger.
+Lucara has an experienced board and management team with extensive diamond development and operations expertise.
+Lucara and its subsidiaries operate transparently and in accordance with international best practices in the areas of sustainability, health and safety, environment, and community relations.
 Lucara has adopted the IFC Performance Standards and the World Bank Group's Environmental, Health and Safety Guidelines for Mining (2007).
 Accordingly, the development of the Karowe underground expansion project ("UGP") adheres to the Equator Principles.
 Lucara is committed to upholding high standards while striving to deliver long-term economic benefits to Botswana and the communities in which the Company operates.

-This information is information that the Company is obliged to make public pursuant to the EU Market Abuse Regulation and the Swedish Securities Markets Act.
-This information was submitted for publication, through the agency of the contact persons set out above, at 2:00pm Pacific Time on January 14, 2021 .
+The information is information that Lucara is obliged to make public pursuant to the EU Market Abuse Regulation and the Swedish Securities Markets Act.
+This information was submitted for publication, through the agency of the contact person set out above, on August 10, 2022 at 3:30pm Pacific Time .

 CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS